 - Dynamic blocks and annotative blocks are not processed.

-You can download and use the program for free.
+You can download, activate and use the program for free.
 But I really look forward to your feedback and donations.

 A propos de cette version